 Greta Thunberg’s voice is now heard by world leaders at UN summits and cannot be ignored.
 It just goes to show that direct action works.

-And if you ever feel like there’s nothing you can do, remember individual actions can bring about huge change.
+Remember individual actions can bring about huge change.